LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04/Lab04_Instructions_ToDo_Bookmarker.md

 ## Production Version

 - Publish to the CIT web server
   - Upload your completed web apps to [citstudent.lanecc.edu](http://citstudent.lanecc.edu).
-Test both apps on the web server.
+    Be sure to upload <u>only the the files contained in the dist folder</u>!

 - Submit the following to Moodle:

   - Code review from your lab partner: